jaakkopasanen/AutoEq/README.md

 `headphonecom/resources/headphonecom_compensation_sbaf-serious.csv`, respectively.

 Rtings measured headphones have frequency response made for this project.
-This treble average target is using an average of frequency responses of all Rtings measured headphones in the treble range and the Rtings native response below 2500 Hz without bass boost.
+This treble average target is using an average of frequency responses of all Rtings measured headphones in the treble range with small manual reduction of the 9kHz peak and the Rtings native response below 2500 Hz without bass boost.
 Three different targets were compared in listening tests and the treble average target was found to sound the best.
 Other two were the Rtings native target curve and calibrated and uncalibrated versions of SBAF Serious target curve.
 Rtings uses the same measurement system as Innerfidelity uses so in theory the uncalibrated SBAF Serious target should work similarly with Rtings but listening tests found the treble average target to be slightly better.
 Rtings have [a very informative video](https://www.youtube.com/watch?v=HNEI3qLZEKo) about how they are doing the measurements and how did they came up with the target they use.

 Innerfidelity 2017 compensation curve is the result of Tyll Hertsens calibrating his measurement head on the Harman reference listening room and is a significant improvement over the old compensation curve used in PDFs.
 However 2017